 - Loss of appetite and poor digestion (due to shut down of digestive enzymes)

-- Gut disturbance constipation or diarrhoea (Imbalance between good bugs Vs bad bugs)
+- Gut disturbance constipation or diarrhea (Imbalance between good bugs vs bad bugs)

 - Malabsorption of essential nutrients (due to decreased gut permeability)

 - Increased vulnerability to disease and infections (due to decreased number and function of immune cells)